buzzqw/TUS/README.md

 **Welcome to my Role Play Games archive!**

-you will find several role-playing days, all designed by me, complete rules (and pdf) that allow you to play and have fun with friends.
+you will find several role-playing systems, all designed by me, complete rules (and pdf) that allow you to play and have fun with friends.

 I suggest you focus your attention on two systems: